 Storytelling and The Narrative

-Through this it can be said that the aims of both Ziegler and Attwood is to challenge the historical invisibility of women throughout time.
-While Ziegler's play attempts to highlight the ways in which stories told by men have worked to minimise or downplay the roles and contributions of women, The Penelopiad attempts to offer new perspective of already well known stories that intend to give insight into the woman's understanding of life.
+Through this, it can be said that the aim of both Ziegler and Atwood is to challenge the historical invisibility of women throughout time.
+While Ziegler's play attempts to highlight the ways in which stories told by men have worked to minimise or downplay the roles and contributions of women, The Penelopiad attempts to offer new perspective of already well-known stories that intend to give insight into the woman's understanding of life.